Towards a Non-Binary View of IPv6 Adoption: Cloud Adoption of IPv6

 We first ask, how are the services with default IPv6-on policies performing?
 Cloudflare, Akamai and Amazon CloudFront CDNs have had default IPv6-on policies for nearly a decade~\cite{nygren_akamai_2018,levy_cloudflare_ipv6_default_2014,cloudfront_announcing_2016}, yet adoption remains incomplete, with 30-50\% of domains still IPv4-only.
 These platforms allow tenants to opt out of IPv6, and many have done so.
 In contrast, Azure Front Door does not permit IPv6 to be disabled~\cite{microsoft_forwarding_2024}, and all its domains are IPv6-ready.
 This suggests that default-on policies alone are insufficient---tenants often disable IPv6 to avoid perceived complexity.

-Although IPv6 support for Amazon S3 was announced along with Amazon CloudFront in 2016~\cite{cloudfront_announcing_2016}, S3's actual adoption is near zero (0.4\%)!
-Unlike CloudFront, which enables IPv6 transparently, S3 requires tenants to switch from \emph{s3.<region>\-.amazonaws.com} to \emph{s3.dualstack.<region>.amazonaws.com}.
-Our data shows that many tenants hardcode S3 endpoints in their webpages, so enabling IPv6 requires not just opting in, but also modifying application code.
-Nine years later, only 0.4\% have done so, highlighting the ineffectiveness of this model.
-By contrast, Elastic Load Balancers also require a CNAME update to enable IPv6~\cite{elb_configure_ipv6}, but since ELB domains are rarely hardcoded, adoption is low but slightly higher at 7.4\%.
+Although Amazon announced IPv6 support for S3 and CloudFront in 2016~\cite{cloudfront_announcing_2016}, S3's actual adoption is near zero (0.4\%)!
+While CloudFront enables IPv6 transparently, S3 requires tenants to enable IPv6 by changing to a different S3 URL.
+Since many tenant pages embed S3 URLs, this requirement forces tenants to modify each page.
+With near-zero adoption after nine years, this form of ``opt-in by code change'' slows deployment.
+Elastic Load Balancers also require a CNAME update to enable IPv6~\cite{elb_configure_ipv6}, but since ELB domains are rarely hardcoded, adoption is slightly higher at 7.4\%.

 These observations prompt us to recommend that all services should transparently add IPv6, adding AAAA records rather than requiring domain changes.
 Disabling IPv6 should be permitted only in cases of service-breaking issues.
 This default-on, no-disable approach achieves usage rates of 100\%, instead of less than 10\% or 1\% when manual opt-in and code changes are required.